Protein C deficiency

 Protein C deficiency is a rare genetic trait that predisposes to thrombotic disease.
 It was first described in 1981.
 The disease belongs to a group of genetic disorders known as thrombophilias.
 Protein C deficiency is associated with an increased incidence of venous thromboembolism (relative risk 8–10), whereas no association with arterial thrombotic disease has been found.

 Presentation

 Symptoms

 People with a mild protein C deficiency often do not exhibit any symptoms, even into adulthood.
 However, they are at higher risk for venous thromboembolism, especially deep vein thrombosis.

 Babies with severe protein C deficiency may experience symptoms within hours or days of their birth.
 Some symptoms include blood clots primarily in the blood vessels of the limbs (purpura fulminans, disseminated intravascular coagulation), abnormal bleeding into affected areas, and large purple patches or spots anywhere on the body.

 Complications

 Protein C is vitamin K-dependent.
 Patients with Protein C deficiency are at an increased risk of developing skin necrosis while on warfarin.
-Protein C has a short half life (8 hour) compared with other vitamin K-dependent factors and therefore is rapidly depleted with warfarin initiation, resulting in a transient hypercoagulable state.
+Protein C has a short half-life (8 hours) compared with other vitamin K-dependent factors and therefore is rapidly depleted with warfarin initiation, resulting in a transient hypercoagulable state.